-What Not to Do When Filing for Bankruptcy
+What Mistakes to Avoid When Filing Bankruptcy in Pennsylvania

 Want to ruin your bankruptcy to the point that the court might alter your filing or throw out your claim altogether?
 It’s not as difficult as you might think.
 A single, purposeful misstep can empower your creditors and give them the legal ability to resume collection practices against you with impunity.
 Our Philadelphia bankruptcy attorneys see many clients in the midst of one of more of these difficulties when they arrive at our offices.
 Steering them down the right path can be a challenge, especially if they’ve already made a couple key mistakes in the eyes of the court.